dgis/emu48android/ReadMe.txt

 - Allow to take a screenshot of the fullscreen including the skin.
 - Add the KML Icon if present in the navigation menu header (only support PNG or 32bits BMP in the ICO file).
-- Allow an optional overlapping LCD part stuck to the screen when swiping the 2 calc parts.
+- Add an optional overlapping LCD part stuck to the screen when swiping the 2 calc parts (Experimental).

 Version 1.6 (2019-07-15)